simonmichael/hledger/hledger/hledger.m4.md

 ## `intra-day-reversed`

-CSV records for each day are sometimes ordered in reverse compared to the overall date order.
+If CSV records within a single day are ordered opposite to the overall record order, you can add the `intra-day-reversed` rule to improve the order of journal entries.
-Eg, here dates are newest first, but the transactions on each date are oldest first:
+Eg, here the overall record order is newest first, but same-day records are oldest first:
 ```csv
 2022-10-02, txn 3...
 2022-10-02, txn 4...
 2022-10-01, txn 1...
 2022-10-01, txn 2...
 ```
-In this situation, add the `intra-day-reversed` rule, and hledger will compensate, improving the order of transactions.
 ```rules
 # transactions within each day are reversed with respect to the overall date order
 intra-day-reversed